 You can take the dressing off your arm after a couple of hours, but avoid heavy lifting for the rest of the day.

-We recommend you don’t smoke for the first hour after giving blood, because it can make you feel faint.
-It's a good idea to avoid strenuous exercise, hot baths or crowded public transport for the same reason.
+We recommend you don’t smoke for the first two hours after giving blood, because it can make you feel faint.

 Over the next two weeks